MistyCommunity/Documentation/src/content/docs/reference/sensor-data.md

 The IMU data stream provides information from Misty's Inertial Measurement Unit (IMU) sensor.
 It includes information about:
 * the pitch, yaw, and roll orientation angles of the sensor (in radians)
-* the force (in meters per second squared) currently applied to the sensor along its pitch, yaw, and roll rotational axes
+* the force (in meters per second) currently applied to the sensor along its pitch, yaw, and roll rotational axes
 * the force (in meters per second squared) currently applied to the sensor along its X, Y, and Z axes

 By default, `IMU` data is sent at timed intervals of five seconds.